 “Everyone in the industry has been waiting for this discovery.
 This is a paradigm shift in the field of high-temperature oxidation,” says Nooshin Mortazavi.
 “We are now establishing new principles for understanding the degradation mechanisms in this class of materials at very high temperatures.”

 Further to their discoveries, the Chalmers researchers suggest a practical method for creating more resistant alloys.
 They demonstrate that there exists a critical size for the reactive element particles.
 Above a certain size, reactive element particles cause cracks in the oxide scale, that provide an easy route for corrosive gases to react with the alloy substrate, causing rapid corrosion.
 This means that a better, more protective oxide scale can be achieved by controlling the size distribution of the reactive element particles in the alloy.

 This ground-breaking research from Chalmers University of Technology points the way to stronger, safer, more resistant alloys in the future.

 More about: Potential consequences of the research breakthrough

-High temperature alloys are used in a variety of areas, and are essential to many technologies which underpin our civilisation.
+High-temperature alloys are used in a variety of areas, and are essential to many technologies which underpin our civilization.
 They are crucial for both new and traditional renewable energy technologies, such as “green” electricity from biomass, biomass gasification, bio-energy with carbon capture and storage (BECCS), concentrated solar energy, and solid oxide fuel cells.
 They are also crucial in many other important technology areas such as jet engines, petrochemistry and materials processing.

 Corrosion is one of the key obstacles to material development within these areas.
 The Chalmers researchers’ article provides new tools for researchers and industry to develop alloys that withstand higher temperatures without quickly corroding.